suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 ## Usage

 ### Examples for the input file
-To run the script, you will need an input file, specifically a JSON file that includes information about the dataset you want to extract from.
+As mentioned abpve to run the script, you will need an input file, specifically a JSON file.
 Below are some examples of how the JSON file should be structured:

 ### Example 1: single location extraction
 ```